Sunny, With A High Near 58

 Tonight

+Mostly clear, with a low around 33.
+West southwest wind 8 to 11 mph.

+Sunny, with a high near 62.
+Breezy, with a west southwest wind 10 to 17 mph, with gusts as high as 26 mph.

-Clear, with a low around 30.
-Southwest wind 5 to 7 mph.
+Mostly clear, with a low around 25.
+Blustery, with a west wind 13 to 21 mph becoming east northeast after midnight.
+Winds could gust as high as 31 mph.

 Wednesday